Edit on GitHub

 $ cd ~/catkin_ws && catkin_make

-2. Install additional dependent packages on Remote PC.
+2. Install additional required packages on the Remote PC.

 $ sudo apt install ros-noetic-image-transport ros-noetic-cv-bridge ros-noetic-vision-opencv python3-opencv libopencv-dev ros-noetic-image-proc